markh0rr/fullstackopen/notes.md

 The app should be accessible on [localhost:5173](http://localhost:5173)

+The dev server stitches together (assemble) JavaScript from different files into one file.
+We'll discuss the dev-server in more detail in part 7 of the course.

 React
 - React Component as a javascript function, export the module so that it can be imported by other js files
 - - tips: compose components to keep the app maintainable, use methods from functional programming